 Now that you know more about podcast memberships, you might be wondering whether they’re a viable option for your show.

-We think podcast memberships work best in the following instances:
+Podcast memberships work best in the following instances:

 - You’re a serious podcaster with the skills and experience to offer high-quality content.